 At the end of the day, Cartwright and Simona are merely a reflection of a culture that absolves men of responsibility for an unplanned pregnancy.
 The whole "My Body, My Choice" mantra has given unscrupulous men the excuse they need to force women into making the choice that best suits their own purposes.
 Then they can exit stage left, perhaps throwing a few dollars behind them, leaving women to bear either the trauma of an abortion on their own or the challenges of single motherhood.

 This is not how strong men respect women.

-Instead of simply paying lip service to these kinds of slogans, we need to do much more as a society to teach our young men that this kind of behaviour is unacceptable.
+Instead of simply paying lip service to these kinds of slogans,the NRL must hold its players accountable, but we also need to do much more as a society to teach our young men that this kind of behaviour is unacceptable.
 We need to identify and hold up real role models for our boys: men who are active in public life and yet who love and support their partners and their families instead of treating them as though they were disposable.

 We need to train our health professionals and pregnancy counsellors to detect when women are seeking an abortion under duress and to act accordingly.
 We need to have appropriate penalties, not just a warning and a slap on the wrist, for men who have been violent towards their pregnant partners.

 We need to provide women with relevant support and information so they don't feel that they have to raise a child on their own.
 We need to do more to progress alternatives to abortion so that no woman feels she has no other choice.

 Perhaps then we would have a strong society that respects women.